nikitavoloboev/data/fitness/fitness.md

 # Fitness

-I try to do heavy exercise at least 3 times a week with bodyweight training or cardio.
+I currently do daily bodyweight exercises in form of situps & pushups.
+I also do cardio exercise daily either by running, cycling or walking & I like to play football weekly.

-I also never sit for prolonged times as it affects my posture and health in a negative way.
+I never sit for prolonged times & take breaks standing or walking around.

 ## Notes